yuan-feng/multi_surface_plasticity/Readme.md

 #### Various Yield Surfaces

-There yield surfaces were implemented for the multi-surface-material model.
+Three yield surfaces were implemented for the multi-surface-material model.
 - von-Mises
 - Drucker-Prager
 - rounded-Mohr-Coulomb